sutoiku/puffin/docs/Query Proxy.md

 ## Query Optimization
 The exact same mechanism used for remote query generation will be used for remote query optimization by the [distributed query planner](Query%20Planner.md).
 Furthermore, the integration of technologies like [WeTune](https://ipads.se.sjtu.edu.cn/_media/publications/wetune_final.pdf) within the distributed query planner will ensure that machine-generated queries are properly optimized, even in cases where DuckDB's built-in optimizer might prove suboptimal (**query pre-optimization**).

+## Query Delegation
+The exact same architecture will be used for delegating queries to third-party engines.
+This feature can be used for:
+- Data validation
+- Outlier detection
+- Prediction
+- Recommendation
+- Synthetic data generation
+- *etc.*

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension
 - No need to develop yet another SQL parser | serializer